gdubrasquetd/AR_App_Unity/README.md

 # AR_App_Unity

 AR_App_Unity is an mobile application using different tools of Agmented Reality for three differents used.
-The first one is to try different furniture on a décoration to facilitate furniture choices and purchases.
+The first one is to try different furniture on a decoration to facilitate furniture choices and purchases.
 The second one is to visualize in 3D, the different specific parts of a technical object like a engine.
 To help you to identife these element and understand it's behavious while you are working on the rela object.
 The third one is an agmented card game with display 3D models on cards.